runpod/docs/docs/serverless/vllm/overview.md

 2. Optimize the model for inference using vLLM's techniques like continuous batching and PagedAttention.
 3. Expose API endpoints for both [OpenAI-compatible requests](/serverless/vllm/openai-compatibility) and RunPod's native [endpoint request](/serverless/endpoints/send-requests) format.
 4. Process incoming requests by dynamically allocating GPU resources.
-5. Scale workers up or down based on traffic patterns
+5. Scale workers up or down based on traffic patterns.

-## Deployment options

-RunPod offers multiple ways to deploy vLLM workers:

-1. **Quick Deploy a vLLM endpoint**: The simplest approach—use RunPod's UI to deploy a model directly from Hugging Face with minimal configuration.
-For step-by-step instructions, see [Deploy a vLLM worker](/serverless/vllm/get-started).
-2. **Deploy using a prebuilt worker image**: Deploy a preconfigured vLLM worker image from [GitHub](https://github.com/runpod-workers/worker-vllm) or [Docker Hub](https://hub.docker.com/r/runpod/worker-v1-vllm/tags), configuring your endpoint using [environment variables](https://github.com/runpod-workers/worker-vllm#environment-variablessettings).
-3. **Custom Docker images**: For advanced users who need to include specialized components or modifications.

 ## Use cases